 She has been a babysitter, secretary, hair stylist, pet groomer, lobbyist, newspaper reporter, and newspaper editor.
 Now she edits and reviews books and short stories, and writes poems, short stories and as-yet-unpublished novels.
 (Stay tuned!)
 Several years ago, Virginia fostered more than fifty cats and kittens over a period of three summers and is very proud that she only kept one!
 Her two mostly-grown kids help around the house without being asked.
 It’s weird.

-A member of the Bellingham Friends (Quaker) Meeting in Washington state, Virginia lives with her sometime-sailor husband, Mark, cats named Sinbad and Mercury, and a miniature schnauzer named Espy.
-She would foster more kittens, but Mercury says no. Sinbad and Espy would totally be cool with it.
+A member of the Bellingham Friends (Quaker) Meeting in Washington state, Virginia lives with her sometime-sailor husband, Mark, a black cat named Sinbad, and a miniature schnauzer named Espy.
+She may foster more kittens.
+If Espy will promise not to chase them.
+Okay, Espy? … Espy?